yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 to a user `r` may not work smoothly under CentOS, for example.
 In this case, just use root.

+## SSH

+By default, Rultor uses its own servers to run your builds.
+You can change that by providing your own SSH coordinates:

+{% highlight yaml %}
+ssh:
+  host: test.example.com
+  port: 22
+  key: ./keys/id_rsa
+  login: test
+{% endhighlight %}

+Your servers must have `docker` installed.
+This is the only requirement.

 ## Merge, Deploy, Release

 Three commands `merge`, `deploy` and `release` are